CesarCaramazana/Unity/Camera/Lock on system/README.md

 In ```Update()```, we check if the target remains at a certain distance and on sight, and unlock if it doesn't.
 We can apply a certain tolerance so that it does not unlock the target instantly, but after N seconds.

 Additionally, if the player moves the right stick to the left or right, a new scan is triggered to find a new target either left or right of the current one, respectively.
+To smooth the transition to the new target, it is useful to set a generous deadzone in the Cinemachine camera.
+This way, as the new target is probably going to be in the deadzone anyway (because else it would detect it), the camera will try to center to it smoothly.
+If no deadzone is set, the transition is a cut (very dizzy and confusing).

 ### Camera behavior